Are you looking for some top free racing tips to make you some extra cash but don’t know which ones to go for? We may be

 3. Bet Alchemist

 Bet Alchemist is a top racing service that has had 15 profitable months out of the last 18 at the time of writing and that has made over 750 points profit since 2011.
 That would equate to over £7,500 at just £10 stakes and £18,750 at £25 stakes.
 We reviewed the service back in 2016 and it did very well during our trial – and has continued to perform formidably since.

 Although the main service is paid, they offer a free tips service via e-mail.
 As part of that service you receive weekly free tips from their resident tipsters Nicky Doyle and Owen Healy.

 Nicky Doyle concentrates on the big Saturday handicap and large field handicaps with sixteen or more runners.
 He has landed some great winners including Hoof It at 22/1, Harry Hurricane at 14/1, Pete the Feat at 28/1 and Gabrial at 16/1.

 Owen Healy has been a keen racing enthusiast since he was a youngster and concentrates on form and breeding.
 He graduated from University College Dublin Business School and has worked for Racing Post Ireland.
 Owen has landed some great winners including Carlingford Lough at 20/1, Perfect Pasture at 16/1, Educate at 18/1 and Brave Anna at 16/1.

 All in all the Bet Alchemist is a top racing service and by signing up to their free horse racing tips you will be getting the advice of two proven industry experts with superb betting records.

-Much in the same mold as Betting Gods, Betfan is a platform with a host of different tipsters on the site, many of them with very impressive records.
+Much in the same mold as Betting Gods, Tipsters Empire is a platform with a host of different tipsters on the site, many of them with very impressive records.

 Their pool of tipping talent includes:

 – CD Racing: over 270 points profit since January 2018, with a 10% return on investment and a 25% strike rate.

-– Racing Investment: over 700 points profit since December 2015, with a 35% return on investment and 47% strike rate.
+– Cotswold Racing: over 100 points profit since February 2020, with a 25% return on investment and 10% strike rate.